CopernicaMarketingSoftware/AMQP-CPP/README.md

 for IO operations.

-Intercepting this network layer is however optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.
-In that case, the AMQP-CPP library does all the system calls to set up network connections and send and receive the data.
+Intercepting this network layer is however optional, the AMQP-CPP library also comes with a predefined TCP and TLS module that can be used if you trust the AMQP library to take care of the network (and optional TLS) handling.
+In that case, the AMQP-CPP library does all the system and library calls to set up network connections and send and receive the (possibly encrypted) data.

 This layered architecture makes the library extremely flexible and portable: it does not necessarily rely on operating system specific IO calls, and can be